anilzen/MathQuantum/content/fellowship/undergraduate.md

 # Add more sections by duplicating this file and customizing to your requirements.

 weight: 2 # Order that this section will appear.
-title: Undergraduate/High School Fellowships
+title: Undergraduate Fellowships
-summary: Details of undergraduate/high school fellowships.
+summary: Details of undergraduate fellowships.
 ---
 ## Benefits

-Undergrad/high school fellowships last a minimum of 1 term (Fall, Spring, Summer), and are open to renewal.
+Undergrad fellowships last a minimum of 1 term (Fall, Spring, Summer), and are open to renewal.

 **Fall and Spring fellows:** $2,500 stipend plus $1,000 for conference/workshop attendance.